Poking Holes in Einhorn's PTON Thesis

 I also don’t want to pour cold water on the announcement of the new CEO yet — but given his background and Einhorn’s penchant for numbers, the cynic in me has to wonder whether the new CEO is about to repeat Dollar General’s mistake of MBA-ifying the business at the expense of common sense.

 The missing piece of the puzzle amidst yesterday’s good news is that PTON simply doesn’t have a lot of things going for it which can seriously move its needle.
 In the absence of material revenue growth, the only other thing that would significantly help in achieving Einhorn’s EBITDA target is a dramatic improvement in Gross Margins.
-I simply fail to imagine how they can improve substantially, given that subscription GM is already at 68% and equipment GM growth is a dead-end.
+I simply fail to imagine how those can improve substantially, given that subscription GM is already at 68% and equipment GM growth is a dead-end.

 Fooling Some of the People All of the Time..?